heisayon/onscr/README.md

 ## Onscreen Keyboard

-I tried making an onscreenkeyboard with Javascript.
+This is an on-screen keyboard created with vanilla Javascript.

-Though it's without style and looks rusty.